Aiper

 Aiper’s Scuba line has consistently out-performed rivals, holding roughly 18 % of the global robotic-pool-cleaner market in 2024—$195 million in sales against a $1.1 billion sector.
 (Global Market Insights Inc.) Our benchmark chart normalises each key function: Scuba leads in wall coverage, leaf capture, and floor sweep, yet trails peers in water-line scrubbing and fine-particle filtration.
 These two gaps now frame the brief for Scuba X1: re-engineer suction paths and brush geometry to polish the waterline and refine micro-filter media.

 User-journey maps that owners struggle first with the 33-lb unit’s lift-and-drop routine.
 Second, they cite inconsistent waterline coverage as the primary performance gap.
-Lastly, interviews highlight a desire for a self-parking and charging dock to avoid wet retrievals altogether.
-These findings, respond in our VOC study, steer the next-gen brief: reduce load, perfect waterline cleaning, and integrate an docking station to complete the ecosystem
+Lastly, interviews highlight a desire for a water-line cleaning robot.
+Currently, all completive robots are only able to clean the bottom of the pool.

 The design concept of scuba X1 is to use a rotary air vent to propel the robot forward (when floating) and upward (when climbing the wall).
 To do so, we need to ensure that there is opening slot in all three directions, the front, the top, and the back.